 Incoming students -- For recommendations regarding summer course selection, first-time Ithaca College students who have been accepted for matriculation should contact the dean's office of the school to which they have been accepted.

 Extramural students -- Area residents and Ithaca College employees not in degree programs may seek academic advice from the director of Extended Studies.
 Due to recent changes in state licensing of online education we cannot accept online extramural students resident in Alabama, Louisiana, Massachusetts, Minnesota, New Mexico or South Dakota.

 Drops and Withdrawals

 Students who need to drop a course should do so online using HomerConnect, the student information system, during the add/drop period.
 Extended Studies must approve all summer session late drops.
 Generally, late drops are not approved.
 Students wishing to withdraw must obtain a withdrawal form from the registrar's office and submit it to the Office of Extended Studies for approval.
-Add/drop and withdrawal deadlines can be found on the summer sessions academic calendar, and read the refund policy contained elsewhere on this website.
+Add/drop and withdrawal deadlines can be found on the summer sessions academic calendar.

 Note: Cessation of class attendance or notification of the instructor is not considered an official drop or withdrawal.
 Unless students officially drop or withdraw from a course, they are still registered for the course, will receive a grade of F even though they did not attend class.
 It is the student's responsibility to add, drop, or withdraw from a course.